Workload Placement

 • Verify min/max settings are appropriate

-• Check that instance types are available in your region
+• Check that instance types or VM sizes are available in your region

-• Monitor for AWS service quotas that might limit scaling
+• Monitor for cloud provider service quotas that might limit scaling

 Node Group Preservation Issues